-As you browse through the decoder addresses, the display will show the current status of the address.
+As you browse through decoder addresses, their current status will display on the screen.

 This illustration shows the LCD after pressing the LOCO Key to complete the selection process.
 Loco address 00 is selected on the R Throttle and is not moving.